 The intent of this web log is to showcase examples of some of the meteorological satellite images and products that are available to (or created by) scientists and researchers at NOAA’s Cooperative Institute for Meteorological Satellite Studies (CIMSS), located at the University of Wisconsin – Madison’s Space Science and Engineering Center (SSEC) .
 Interesting and/or educational satellite images that are relevant to current weather events will be shown and discussed; if no significant or newsworthy weather events are happening elsewhere in the US, we will usually focus on satellite imagery over the Upper Midwest and Great Lakes regions.

-The majority of the satellite images posted on this blog are from one or more of the following sources:
+The majority of the satellite images posted on this blog are created using one or more of the following sources:

 - AWIPS workstations at CIMSS

-Most of the image animations are created using the Animated GIF format or the Java applet AniS, but QuickTime is used for some of the longer (or larger file size) animations (see additional information on the Java and QuickTime animations).
+Most of the image animations are created using the Animated GIF format or the Java applet AniS, but MP4, YouTube, and QuickTime is used for some of the longer (larger file size) animations (see additional information on the Java and QuickTime animations).

 The images contained on this blog are in the public domain; however, if you choose to use them for any publications, we ask that you give credit to the Cooperative Institute for Meteorological Satellite Studies (CIMSS), University of Wisconsin – Madison, USA.